dlops-io/serverless-deployment/README.md

 * Enable the required APIs.
 Click "ENABLE"

 ### Create a Cloud Function
-* In the Create Cloud Function screen
+* In the Create Cloud Function screen (Create service)
-* Under the Configuration -> "Service Name" add a name.
+* Under the Configure -> "Service Name" add a name.
+* Under Endpoint URL -> "Runtime", select "Python 3.10"
-* Under the Configuration -> "Trigger" section.
+* Under the Configure -> "Trigger" section.
 Select "Allow unauthenticated invocations"
-* Under Endpoint URL -> "Runtime", select "Python 3.10"
 * Click "Create" button at the bottom
 *
 * Replace the code in `main.py` with the following: